Beluga whale: Reproduction

 Calves are born over a protracted period that varies by location.
 In the Canadian Arctic, calves are born between March and September, while in Hudson Bay, the peak calving period is in late June, and in Cumberland Sound, most calves are born from late July to early August.
-Births usually take place in bays or estuaries where the water is warm with a temperature of 10 to 15 °C. Newborns are about 1.5 m long, weigh about 80 kg, and are grey in colour.
+Births usually take place in bays or estuaries where the water is between 10 and 15 °C. Newborns are about 1.5 m long, weigh about 80 kg, and are grey in colour.
 They are able to swim alongside their mothers immediately after birth.
 The newborn calves nurse under water and initiate lactation a few hours after birth; thereafter, they feed at intervals around an hour.
 Studies of captive females have indicated their milk composition varies between individuals and with the stage of lactation; it has an average content of 28% fat, 11% protein, 60.3% water, and less than 1% residual solids.
 The milk contains about 92 cal per ounce.

 The calves remain dependent on their mothers for nursing for the first year, when their teeth appear.
 After this, they start to supplement their diets with shrimp and small fish.
 The majority of the calves continue nursing until they are 20 months old, although occasionally lactation can continue for more than two years, and lactational anoestrus may not occur.
 Alloparenting (care by females different from the mother) has been observed in captive belugas, including spontaneous and long-term milk production.
 This suggests this behaviour, which is also seen in other mammals, may be present in belugas in the wild.

 Hybrids have been documented between the beluga and the narwhal (specifically offspring conceived by a beluga father and a narwhal mother), as one, perhaps even as many as three, such hybrids were killed and harvested during a sustenance hunt.
 Whether or not these hybrids could breed remains unknown.
 The unusual dentition seen in the single remaining skull indicates the hybrid hunted on the seabed, much as walruses do, indicating feeding habits different from those of either parent species.